The Data Center Rundown

 Read at r/sysadmin→

-Anticipated AI demand and evolving regulatory landscapes are causing a fundamental geographical redistribution of Europe's data center capacity, moving away from the traditional FLAP-D hubs toward a more decentralized infrastructure model by 2026.
+The substantial demand generated by artificial intelligence coupled with evolving regulatory policies is causing a significant redraw of Europe's data center map, moving away from the concentrated FLAP-D model toward a more distributed operational footprint.

 Read at Data Center Knowledge→